simaosanguinho/SIRS-Project/Report.md

 ##### 2.2.1.3.
 Authenticity

 To ensure authenticity and non-repudiation, which means that the person who appears to have performed an action is indeed the one who did it, we use asymmetric cryptography.
-For example, the case of the car manufacturer, the firmware is signed using the manufacturer's private key.
-This signature is then verified by the car using the manufacturer's public key.
+For example, in the case of the car manufacturer, the firmware is signed using the manufacturer's private key.
+This signature is then verified by the car using the manufacturer's public key, which is distributed beforehand via the manufacturer's certificate.

-@girao agora nao tenho a certeza se a justifacação aqui deva ser asymetric keys ou se falo em CAs.
+@FIXME girao agora nao tenho a certeza se a justifacação aqui deva ser asymetric keys ou se falo em CAs.

 #### 2.2.2.
 Document Structure